mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 ## Background

-That's when i decided, I was going to build a multiplayer game powered by sockets.
-At this point, I'd become a bit too reliant on LLMs and ChatGPT for writing code or solving problems, so i set some personal ground rules:
+That's when I decided, I was going to build a multiplayer game powered by sockets.
+At this point, I'd become a bit too reliant==I have recently observed quite a bit of loss in critical thinking ability, because of such habit.
+Here's a [paper](https://slejournal.springeropen.com/articles/10.1186/s40561-024-00316-7) which describes this phenomenon in detail== on LLMs and ChatGPT for writing code or solving problems, so I set some personal ground rules:

 - **No LLMs or AI generators:** Good old google was my only allowed companion.